CHARLES BRONSON - The DEATH WISH Series

 Bronson's films continue to resonate with audiences, celebrating themes of justice and resilience.

-The Death Wish series, is a franchise that spawned five films from 1974 to 1994, and remains a controversial and enduring cinematic phenomenon.
+The DEATH WISH series, is a franchise that spawned five films from 1974 to 1994, and remains a controversial and enduring cinematic phenomenon.
 These movies, which depict a mild-mannered architect Paul Kersey transformed into a vigilante seeking revenge for the brutal murder of his family, have sparked heated debates about justice, violence, and the role of the individual in society.

 At its core, the Death Wish series is a tale of retribution.
 Bronson's Kersey, a man driven to the brink of despair, becomes a symbol of vigilante justice, taking matters into his own hands when the law fails him.
 The films often portray a city overrun by crime, where the police seem powerless to stop it.
 This narrative resonates with many audiences who feel disillusioned with the criminal justice system.